Couples going through a divorce in Calgary often encounter some areas of dispute.

 An arbitrator may charge an hourly rate that is usually similar to the rate for hiring a lawyer.

-Jennings Family Law provides a free initial consultation to help you decide if divorce arbitration is suitable for your case.
+Jennings Family Law’s initial consultation will help you decide if divorce arbitration is suitable for your case.

 If so, we can help you choose an experienced arbitrator, prepare the necessary documentation, and represent you so that you can arrive at an equitable solution.